pinheiroGroup/Kinbiont.jl/docs/src/04_math/index.md

 - **Biomass Growth:**
 $$\frac{dN}{dt} = -\sum_{i=1}^{n} Y_{S_i} \frac{dS_i}{dt} \cdot N$$

-Where $n$ is the number of substrates, $V_{S_i}$ i-th substrate utilization rates, $k_{S_i}$ i-th saturation constants for substrates, $Y_{S_i}$ i-th yield coefficients for biomass per substrate, $a_{i}$  i-th synthesis rate for proteins and  $b_{i}$ i-th degradation constants for proteins .
+Where $n$ is the number of substrates, $V_{S_i}$ i-th substrate utilization rates, $k_{S_i}$ i-th saturation constants for substrates, $Y_{S_i}$ i-th yield coefficients for biomass per substrate, $a_{i}$  i-th synthesis rate for proteins and  $b_{i}$ i-th degradation constants for proteins.

 The `allocation_rule` in the cybernetic model defines how resources are allocated to different substrates, proteins, or other components of the system.
 You can create custom rules based on various factors such as substrate concentration, protein levels, or cost-benefit analysis.
-Below are some examples on how define a custom allocation rule:
+Below are some examples of how to define a custom allocation rule:

 ```julia
 # Function for proportional allocation based on substrate concentrations